-- 1 If the weight saver or the optical disc drive is in the multi-purpose bay (1), remove it. - Insert the battery pack (2) into the multi-purpose bay.
-The battery 2 indicator light turns on. - 3 Attach the weight saver (3) to the computer to stabilize the battery pack. - Slide the eject lever on the bottom of the weight saver toward the front of the computer to lock it.
+- I If the weight saver or the optical disc drive is in the multipurpose bay (1), remove it. - Insert the battery pack (2) into the multipurpose bay.
+The battery 2-indicator light turns on.

+Attach the weight saver (3) to the computer to stabilize the battery pack.